orcfax/docs/editorialGuide.md

 Good examples for page titles for instructive documentation are:

-* Consuming Orcfax Statements
+-   Consuming Orcfax Statements

->Sample
+> Sample
 >
->To integrate an orcfax statement safely in a plutus script, the script must
+> To integrate an orcfax statement safely in a plutus script, the script must
->perform the following steps:
+> perform the following steps:
 >
->1.
-Verify FSP UTXO from reference inputs.
+> 1. Verify FSP UTXO from reference inputs.
 Extract FS script hash from inline
->datum.
+>    datum.
->1.
-Verify FS UTXO.
+> 2. Verify FS UTXO.
 Extract the inline datum and parse as a bytearray.
-The value
+The
->is the FS script hash, which determines the FS token.
+>    value is the FS script hash, which determines the FS token.
->1.
-From reference inputs, find the input(s) containing an FS token.
+> 3. From reference inputs, find the input(s) containing an FS token.
 These are
->the FS inputs.
+>    the FS inputs.
->1.
-For each FS input, extract the inline datum and parse.
+> 4. For each FS input, extract the inline datum and parse.
 The datum will be of
->type FsDat<t> (described below).
+>    type FsDat<t> (described below).
->1.
-Extract the statement from the datum.
+> 5. Extract the statement from the datum.
->1.
-Verify that the statement’s feed_id is the one required for the integration.
+> 6. Verify that the statement's feed_id is the one required for the
+>    integration.
->1.
-Verify that the statement’s created_at timestamp is within the timeframe
+> 7. Verify that the statement's created_at timestamp is within the timeframe
->established by your specific business rules.
+>    established by your specific business rules.

 ### Reference documentation